Microbead: United Kingdom

 The British government has banned the production of microbeads in rinse-off cosmetics and cleaning products in England effective 9 January 2018, followed by a sales ban on 19 June 2018.
 Scotland introduced its own manufacture and sales ban on the same day and Wales introduced its on 30 June 2018.
 The ban was extended to Northern Ireland from 11 March 2019.

 United States

 National

 At the federal level, the Microbead-Free Waters Act of 2015 prohibits the manufacture and introduction into interstate commerce of rinse-off cosmetics containing intentionally added plastic microbeads by July 1, 2017.
 Representative Frank Pallone proposed the bill in 2014 (H.R.
 4895, reintroduced in 2015 as H.R.
 1321).
 On December 7, 2015, his proposal was narrowed by amendment to rinse-off cosmetics, and passed unanimously by the House.
 The American Chemistry Council and other industry groups supported the final bill, which the Senate passed on December 18, 2015, and the president signed on December 28, 2015.
-Since the act took effect, the use of microbeads in toothpaste and other rinse-off cosmetic products has been discontinued in the U.S.; however, since 2015, many industries have instead shifted toward using FDA-approved "rinse-off" metallized-plastic glitter as their primary abrasive agent.
+Since the act took effect, the use of microbeads in toothpaste and other rinse-off cosmetic products has been discontinued in the U.S..